 Tank warfare

+${

-$T{\text{HE BRITISH-INVENTED tank was}}$ a major mechanical innovation of the war.
-British tanks first saw action in September 1916, but these early tanks were not very reliable.
+m T}$ he british-invented tank was a major mechanical innovation of the war.
+British tanks first saw action in 1916, but these early tanks were not very reliable.
 It was not until November 1917, at the Battle of Cambrai, that their full potential was realized.
-At Cambrai, the German defences were so strong that an artillery bombardment would have destroyed the ground and made it impossible for the infantry to cross.
-Instead, fleets of tanks flattened barbed-wire, crossed enemy trenches, and acted as shields for the advancing infantry.
-Tanks played a vital role in the allied advances throughout 1918.
+At Cambrai, the German defenses were so strong that an artillery bombardment would have destroyed the ground and made it impossible for the infantry to cross.
+Instead, fleets of tanks flattened barbed wire, crossed enemy trenches, and acted as shields for the advancing infantry.
+Tanks then played an important role in the allied advances throughout 1918.

 German A7V tank